Mahesh-MSFT/-mahesh-msft.github.io/_posts/2020-08-07-private-aks-devops.md

   - Bastion
 ---

-# Work with private AKS cluster using Azure Bastion and Azure DevOps Services

 ## Introduction

 Private AKS cluster enables communication with Kubernetes API server over [Azure Private Link].
 Private communication helps many customers meet key security requirement.
 However, it brings additional changes for local development.
 Some upfront planning is needed to connect and interact with private AKS cluster from local development environment (e.g IDE or CLI).
 It's possible to connect with private AKS cluster and manage applications using [available guidance].
 This article discusses an additional option to work with private AKS cluster.